winitzki/scall/tutorial/programming_dhall.md

 If we start from that node, we will not be able to traverse the graph.

 At this point, we have to look in detail at what graph operations we could need.
-We may distinguish two kinds of computations on graphs that we call  "node-dependent" and "node-independent".
+Let us distinguish two kinds of computations on graphs that we call  "node-dependent" and "node-independent".

 Node-dependent computations require knowing a given node's underlying type variant (such as `Nodes1.First`) and/or the complete node type (`Nodes1`).
 An example node-dependent task is computing the sum of all numbers stored in the node labels.